KamilleModules/Ekom/doc/my/ekom-order-model9.md

 I've seen this use case implemented in amazon, but in my company we don't need it, at least for now, so, the idea is here in ekom, waiting to being implemented.

+Note: there are further information about order section in the "order section" section of this document: class-modules/Ekom/doc/my/checkout/ekom-checkout-synopsis.md